ilwoongchoi/Portfolio/README.md

 processing_shader

 Processing is an open source generative art tool, along with p5.js.
 Former is written in c++ and the latter in P5.js, and I think processing lets you be more free in energy and less restrained.
 Generative coding or generative art is basically making art with the power of algorithmic generation , and I said before , being generative provides a good entrance point to creative endeavours and irregularity.
 Shader, made well known by animation engineer Inigo Quilez, is a mathematical way of making 3d animation.
 It uses mathematical vectors and equations to produce moving 3d image, and it is very effective.
 Although you need a very graphically capable hardware to run it, it is a fun way to get over maths.
 I used processing a lot in making prototypes of projects before I would move onto Three.js, Python, html etc and processing had also a shader library so I tried making shader with processing, however compared to the well known shadertoy platform, the library was very elementary.
 Shadertoy was very slow to run on my gpu-less computer, but both platforms are very enjoyable.

+python_astronomy_simulations

+I am greatly interested in astronomy and some years ago I made python codes that model and predict asteroid encounters with Earth using python libraries such as poliastro and astropy.
+These were all during the very entrance stages of my interest in modelling and coding when I first started using AI.

+GIS_works

+Cannae Battle visualisation

+I am greatly interested in history and battle tactics, so I once stumbled upon an idea to start a youtube channal that analyses the geometry of battle tactics thar historical military commanders used.
+The battle of Cannae is a very well known battle of Antiquity that is like a textbook example of a tactical maneuver, and I wanted to make an animation of this maneuver using a QGIS function called temporal controller.
+At that time I was not very proficient in using different tool within QGIS, but it was good fun to try out new stuff with GIS

+BNG Assessment mock.ppt

+Last year when I first came to the UK to pursue conservations career and started using GIS for spatial modelling, I was first introduced to the concept of Biodiversity Net Gain and taught myself the essence of the policy by using GIS based data analysis and a macro provided by the UK government.
+I chose a natural reserve site called Chilterns AONB near Oxford where I live and undertook at home mock BNG assessment of the site using already existing survey data.
+Because I could not field-survey the site, I had to standardise some post-dev and pre-dev condition scores to a certain value for the assessment to be possible.The assessment was very basic but it was enough to teach myself what BNG is and its meaning in British conservation and ecology industry.

+Chilterns Habitat Map.pptx

+I acquired  datasets from Natural England Data Portal and overlayed the polygons with the reserve boundaries to make a habitat map of Chilterns in Oxford.I visualised the spatial distribution of different types of habitat patches in the final result.

+ywt_peatland_ restoration_practitioner_course.png

+As I have already mentioned I participated in a course run by Yorkshire Wildlife Trust for conservation professionals to teach peatland restoration techniques, and there we had off-field computer sessions where we used QGIS to design our peatland restoration management plans.
+It was interesting to see how GIS tools were used in real conservation and restoration practices.